dd86k/ggf/README.md

 # ggf - Windows disk information tool

-A lazily-written, df-like, Windows disk information tool.
+A small, lazily-written, df-like, Windows disk information tool.

-For base 10 reports, use `-b`.
+Only the DMD compiler is supported.

 # Examples